Guide to studying Nursing

 - What jobs can you do with a Nursing degree?

-Nursing is a branch of healthcare focused not on direct medical techniques, but on the care of individuals, families and communities who are unwell or in need of help, so they may maintain health and quality of life.
+Nursing is a branch of healthcare focused on providing care for individuals, families and communities who are unwell or in need of help to support them on their journey back to health.

 I enjoy the practical side to my degree.
 The clinical skills lecturers are very knowledgeable and supportive with any questions I have.
 I feel we cover a good amount of clinical skills, moving and handling, basic life support, in hospital life support, and nutrition to name a few.

 I love the eight weeks we have on placements in various trusts and getting to know how other trusts work, seeing new places and faces.
 I feel the placement books are a very good tool and provide guidance to see our improvements through different placements and mentors and achieving new goals for each placement.”

 You'll usually need at least two A Levels in either biology, chemistry, mathematics, physics or psychology.
 You may also need a CACHE qualification or diploma in childcare, education or care.